Ualabi/self_balancing_binary_search_tree/README.rst

 Getting Started
 ===============

-To start working with the library, you will only need 2 lines more:
+To start working with the library, you will only need 2 lines:

 .. code-block:: python

     >>> from self_balancing_binary_search_tree import SBBST
     >>> MT = SBBST()

 And that will be enough to start working with it.
-Take the following script as example
+Take the following script as an example

 .. code-block:: python